Wesman Todd Shaw started playing the guitar when he was 12 years old. He loves nothing more than to pick one up and pluck some strings.

 Loud, Rude, and Aggressive Guitarist, Mick Mars

 Robert Alan Deal is known across the world as Mick Mars.
 He is famously a loud, rude, and aggressive guitar player.
 He was a hero of mine in my youth.
 He's a hero of mine today too.
-I'm 44 years old, and I've been listening to this guy since I was in the sixth grade.
+I've been listening to this guy since I was in the sixth grade.

 The guitarist of that motliest of crews, Motley Crue, he's filled the position since there was one.
 The band hasn't had a stable history, but for the biggest part of its history, the same four guys have held it together.
 The classic Crue quartet is a major money maker.

 Motley Crue has been a motley musical entity since 1981, and over the course of time, they've sold over one hundred million records.
-They are one of the most successful musical acts in the history of recorded music, and this has caused Mick Mars, a loud, rude, and aggressive guitarist, to be quite a wealthy one too.
+They are one of the most successful musical acts in the history of recorded music.

 There is an old adage about suffering for one's art.
-I'm not sure I can think of anyone who suffers more for it, at present, than Mick Mars.
-He's far past the point where, dealing with such pain, others would retire.
-Mick rocks on, loudly, rudely, and aggressively, and he does it with a Fender Stratocaster.
+I'm not sure I can think of anyone who suffers more for it than Mick Mars.
+He's far past the point where others would retire.
+Mick rocks on, and he does it with a Fender Stratocaster.

 Fender Player HSH Stratocaster